Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 You gain 100 xp per day of training.

 ### Help
-You can assist someone’s training with no requirements other than 1 downtime day per day spent by the character training.
+You can assist someone’s training by being their contracted training partner with no requirements other than 1 downtime day per day spent by the character training.
 You do not gain experience but may request payment from the trainee for the cost of your time.

 \columnbreak